SaraReece/cs310racconvsquirrel/README.md

 This project was developed in Visual Studio Code.

-The code of this project is written in Python and makes special use of the PyGame, JSON, and Glob libraries.
+The code of this project is written in Python and makes special use of the PyGame, JSON, PIL and Glob libraries.